Rule 4.405. Definitions

 "Enhancement."
 The facts giving rise to an enhancement, the requirements for pleading and proving those facts, and the court's authority to strike the additional term are prescribed by statutes.
 See, for example, sections 667.5 (prior prison terms), 12022 (being armed with a firearm or using a deadly weapon), 12022.5 (using a firearm), 12022.6 (excessive taking or damage), 12022.7 (great bodily injury), 1170.1(e) (pleading and proof), and 1385(c) (authority to strike the additional punishment).
 Note: A consecutive sentence is not an enhancement.
 (See section 1170.1(a); People v.
 Tassell (1984) 36 Cal.3d 77, 90 [overruled on other grounds in People v.
 Ewoldt (1994) 7 Cal.4th 380, 401].)

 "Sentence choice."
 Section 1170(c) requires the judge to state reasons for the sentence choice.
 This general requirement is discussed in rule 4.406.

-"Imprisonment" is distinguished from confinement in other types of facilities.
+"Imprisonment" in state prison or county jail under section 1170(h) is distinguished from confinement in other types of facilities.

 "Charged" and "found."
 Statutes require that the facts giving rise to all enhancements be charged and found.
 See section 1170.1(e).